pingcap/docs-cn/tools/loader.md

   -h string: the host of TiDB/MySQL (default: "127.0.0.1")

-  -checkpoint string: the file location of checkpoint.
-In the execution process, loader will constantly update this file.
-After recovering from an interruption, loader will get the process of the last run through this file. (default: "loader.checkpoint")
+  -checkpoint-schema string: the database name of checkpoint.
+In the execution process, loader will constantly update this database.
+After recovering from an interruption, loader will get the process of the last run through this database. (default: "tidb_loader")

   -skip-unique-check: whether to skip the unique index check, 0 means no while 1 means yes (can improve the speed of importing data).
   Note: Only when you import data to TiDB can you open this option (default: 1)